 When it isn't worth using

 Standard research mode is faster and equally reliable for well-settled questions.
-If you want to know the current disrepair threshold under the Landlord and Tenant Act 1985, or what form a section 21 notice needs to take, Extended Thinking adds overhead without adding insight.
+If you want to know the repair obligations under section 11 of the Landlord and Tenant Act 1985, or which mandatory and discretionary grounds under section 8 of the Housing Act 1988 are available now that section 21 has been abolished by the Renters' Rights Act 2025, Extended Thinking adds overhead without adding insight.

 The honest version of this is: most day-to-day research doesn't need it.
 It's a tool for specific situations, not a default mode.